- ORDER: Strigiformes

 Flammulated Owls are so well camouflaged that finding one during the daytime is a red-letter day.
 It’s considerably easier to find a calling male at night, but this tiny bird’s very low hoot can be maddeningly difficult to locate and usually sounds farther away than it actually is.
 Imitations of the call may lure males closer, but patience and a good flashlight are indispensable, and nighttime views should be kept brief to avoid disturbing the bird.

 - Petit-duc nain (French)

 - Cool Facts

-- Although most small owls eat insects, they also usually eat mice, shrews, and other small vertebrates.
-The Flammulated Owl eats very few vertebrates at all, and subsists nearly entirely on insects, especially crickets, moths, and beetles.
+- The Flammulated Owl eats very few vertebrate animals, feeding nearly entirely on insects, especially crickets, moths, and beetles.
 Perhaps this diet is the reason that few Flammulated Owls remain in northern areas over the winter, when insects are scarce or unavailable.

 - The oldest recorded Flammulated Owl was at least 7 years, 1 month old when it was recaptured and re-released during banding operations in Colorado in 1988.
 It had been banded in the same state in 1981.